How to Install Windows Media Player Legacy

 N editions of both Windows 10 and Windows 11 are special editions that have had all the media playing capabilities removed.

-To Install Windows Media Player On Windows 10 N Edition
+To Install Windows Media Player on Windows 10 N Edition

 In order to download Windows Media Player for Windows 10 N you’ll need to first install the Media Features Pack.
 Click the link below to get it direct from Microsoft.